skyeBreach/breachly/docs/faq.md

 # Frequently Asked Questions <!-- omit from toc -->

-This document goes through the most frequently asked questions we receive about BreachTaskOps.
+This document goes through the most frequently asked questions we receive about BreachOps-Task.

-Due to BreachTaskOps being very early in developmnent we have yet to receive any questions, so for now we have included some potential FAQ's to fill it.
+Due to BreachOps-Task being very early in developmnent we have yet to receive any questions, so for now we have included some potential FAQ's to fill it.

 ## Table of Contents <!-- omit from toc -->